 New York's club scene has come a long way—from the early days of Danceteria to the growing popularity of afterhours parties in Bushwick, Brooklyn.
-With so many choices of late-night hangouts and dance clubs in NYC, it can quickly become overwhelming to pick out the best of the best; luckily for you, we've spared you the stress of having to do so.
-Our music editors contributed their picks for the best clubs in NYC, from Funktion One-armed Output to Ridgewood's Trans Pecos—we guarantee you'll get nothing less than quality dance music from our recommendations.
+With so many choices of late-night places to dance in NYC, it can quickly become overwhelming to pick out the best of the best; luckily for you, we've spared you the stress of having to do so.
+Our music editors contributed their picks for the best clubs in NYC, from Funktion One-armed Output to Ridgewood's Trans-Pecos—we guarantee you'll get nothing less than quality dance music from our recommendations.

 RECOMMENDED: Our full guide to NYC nightlife

 Best clubs in NYC, ranked

 This “tropical fantasy dance club” is another staple in the thriving Bushwick scene—setting itself apart from its competitors with a legitimate sound system and consistently hot lineups of underground house and techno DJs manning the decks.
 The bar-meets-club has made a big name for itself since opening in 2012, curating its own stage at Sustain-Release and hosting numerous industry pioneers.
 Bossa's “DJ résumé” continues to impress—highlights include: Adam X, Ron Morelli, Heather Heart, Marcos Cabral, Reade Truth, Jamie xx, Henning Baer and Mike Simonetti.